 The Employees’ Retirement System (ERS) of the State of Hawaii was established in 1926 to provide retirement allowances and other benefits to State and county government employees.
 The Board of Trustees is the governing body of the ERS, with certain areas of administrative control vested in the State Department of Budget and Finance.

 The ERS is a qualified defined benefit public pension plan covered under Section 401(a) of the Internal Revenue Code.
-The Hawaii Revised Statutes Chapter 88 and Hawaii Administrative Rules Title 6, Chapters 20–29 contain the language governing the pension trust.
+The Hawaii Revised Statutes Chapter 88 and Hawaii Administrative Rules Title 6, Chapters 20–29 and 40 contain the language governing the pension trust.

 The ERS covers all eligible full-time and part-time State and county employees in the State of Hawaii.
 Funding for benefit payments comes from employer and member contributions, and investments.
 The ERS membership is comprised of the following:

 ERS membership as of June 30, 2022:

 NOTE: For information on medical, chiropractic, prescription drug, dental, vision, and life insurance benefits, contact the Hawaii Employer-Union Health Benefits Trust Fund (EUTF) at eutf.hawaii.gov.